rosell-dk/webp-express/README.md

 Note: If you experience that the general auto option doesn't show, even though the above-mentioned requirements should be in order, check out [this support-thread](https://wordpress.org/support/topic/still-no-auto-option/).

-### How do I configure my CDN?
-(Standard mode)
+### How do I configure my CDN in "Varied image responses" operation mode
-In *Standard* operation mode, the response *varies* depending on whether the browser supports webp or not (which browsers signals in the *Accept* header).
+In *Varied image responses* operation mode, the response *varies* depending on whether the browser supports webp or not (which browsers signals in the *Accept* header).
 Some CDN's support this out of the box, others requires some configuration and others doesn't support it at all.

 For a CDN to cooperate, it needs to
 1) forward the *Accept* header and
 2) Honour the Vary:Accept response header.

 You can also make it "work" on some CDN's by bypassing cache for images.
-But I rather suggest that you try out the *Just convert* mode (see next FAQ item)
+But I rather suggest that you try out the *No varied image responses* mode (see next FAQ item)

 #### Status of some CDN's